One of the keys to sales success is learning how to shape your own strategy from your peers.

-86. When it comes to pitching and nurturing prospects, it’s important to remember that 63% of audience members remember stories after a presentation, while only 5% remember statistics.
+86. When it comes to pitching and nurturing prospects, it’s important to remember that 63% of audience members remember stories after a presentation, while only 5% remember sales stats.

 87. According to Forrester Research, only 5% of salespeople use a completely automated marketing solution.

-88. Internal churn can affect the efficacy of sales funnels, given that an estimated 25% of sales representatives will change roles each year.
+88. Internal churn can affect the efficacy of sales funnels, given that an estimated 25% of sales reps will change roles each year.

 89. According to a piece of research from LinkedIn, an estimated 24% of forecasted deals within a sales funnel will eventually go dark.